The Difference Between Knock Down Bins and Traditional Cases

 Traditional crates: The unibody structure makes it difficult to recycle and reuse materials after the crates are worn out.
 Once damaged or needing replacement, they often have to be discarded as a whole, resulting in a waste of resources.

-Qingdao Feiyuan Storage Equipment Co., ltd. is a manufacturer of storage and logistics facilities that integrates research and development, production, and sales.
+Qingdao Feiyue Storage Equipment Co., ltd. is a manufacturer of storage and logistics facilities that integrates research and development, production, and sales.
 For more information about knock down bins, please contact us.

 Email:admin@fyracks.com